All About Sand Casting

 4. Adaptability.

-5. Easy scale-up, but great for prototyping.
+5. Efficient for prototyping.

-6. Fast turnaround.
+6. Rapid turnaround.

-10. Lower ecological footprint than most alternatives.
+10. Lower environmental impact than many alternatives.

 Disadvantages of Sand Casting

-2. Dimensional accuracy and repeatability can be variable.
+2. Dimensional accuracy varies.

 Examples of Sand Casting Products

-3. Barbecue grills and burner components.
+3. Barbecue grill components.

-5. Vehicle brake discs.
+5. Vehicle brake components.

 Sand Casting vs. Die Casting?